 Background and Objectives

-Cytochrome P450 monooxygenases of enzymefound in all living organisms responsible for the metabolism of xenobiotics, foreign chemicals that an organism could be exposed to on a regular basis.
+Cytochrome P450 monooxygenases or CYPs form a family of enzymes that are found in almost all living organisms.
+CYPs are responsible for the metabolism of xenobiotics, foreign chemicals that an organism could be exposed to on a regular basis.
 These xenobiotics could range from drugs and carcinogens, to hormones and environmental pollutants (Maitra et al., 2002).
-Based on studies by Maitra et al. (2002), there is a positive correlation between levels of CYP genes and insecticide resistance.
+Based on the studies by Maitra et al. (2002), there is a positive correlation between levels of CYP genes and insecticide resistance.
 There is the same relationship between CYP levels and tolerance of other toxic chemicals that an organism may come into contact with.

 This relationship has been studied extensively in mammals and plants, but limited studies have been performed in insects.
 Studies by Maitra et al. (2002) and Bhaskara et al. (2006) have identified that caffeine is an inducer of the Cyp6a8 promoter and increases its activity, thereby increasing the transcription of the Cyp6a8 gene.
-The objective of thresearch in this paper to test the effects of several different xenobiotic compounds on the expression of the Cyp6a8 gene.
+The objective of this research described in this paper has been to test the effects of several different xenobiotic compounds on the expression of the Cyp6a8 gene.
 We hypothesize that the application of these chemicals and hormones will result in an increased activity of the Cyp6a8 promoter, thereby increasing the transcription of the Cyp6a8 gene.

 Experimental Design